 I had way too much fun doing the research for this article — poring over trip journals and photos from adventures taken with our growing family as well as mapping out road trips to new destinations this season!
 It was especially enjoyable to stretch well beyond the borders of the Twin Cities — out of our comfort zone, you could say — to share ideas for family fun.
-Here’s just a taste of what we came up with.
+Here’s just a taste of what is Opening in May.
 If there’s a favorite you don’t see on the list that you’d like added, please let us know!

 OPENING MEMORIAL DAY WEEKEND – GREATER MINNESOTA

-5/21: Wild Mountain’s Alpine Slide & GoKarts, Taylors Falls • opens 11am, see website for complete hours • $3.99-$8.49 per ride • Details: Minnemama Adventures spent a day at Wild Mountain last summer and her detailed post can be found here.
-More family fun near Taylors Falls: One day in the area might not be enough; here are 6 Things to Do Near Taylors Falls, including a climb up, down and all around the Pothole Trail at Interstate State Park.
+More family fun near Taylors Falls: One day in the area might not be enough; here are the top 8 Things to Do Near Taylors Falls, including a climb up, down and all around the Pothole Trail at Interstate State Park.

 Growing up we knew this spot as World of Christmas; now we bring our own kids for mini-golf, laser tag, bumper boats, train rides and all the rest.
 Open 10am-6pm weekends, 10am-4pm weekdays.
 Find wristband prices here.